-Stool Culture Test: Uses, Cost, Procedure and Results
+Stool Culture Test: Cost, Procedure, Normal Range and Risk

 A stool culture test is performed to determine the kind of illness in your gastrointestinal system.
 Infections can be caused by fungi, bacteria, or viruses.
 With a positive stool culture test result, your doctor can diagnose and begin treatment as soon as possible.